Trunk (car): Door

 The door or opening of a cargo area may be hinged at the top, side, or bottom.

 If the door is hinged at the bottom it is called a tailgate, particularly in the United States.
 They are used on station wagons and pickup trucks, as well as on some sport utility vehicles (SUV).
 Traditional drop-down station wagon and pickup tailgates can also serve as a mount for a workbench.

 Traditional U.S. station wagons included a roll-down window retracting into the tailgate to load small items or to allow the tailgate to be opened down on its bottom-mounted hinges.
 Because of the potential for carbon-monoxide fumes, the tailgate window on station wagons should be closed whenever the engine is running.

 Two-way station wagon tailgates may be hinged at the side and the bottom so they can be opened sideways like a regular door, or drop downwards as load platform extenders.
 They are designed with special handle(s) for opening in the selected direction on special hinges after the window is lowered.

 A three-way design that was also used by Ford allows for the tailgate to be opened like a door with the window up.

 General Motors developed a clam shell style "disappearing" design where the rear window rolls up into the roof and the tailgate slides down and beneath the load floor.

-If the door is hinged at the top it is termed a hatch, and is used on a hatchback.
-A bottom opening door is now common on SUVs.
+If the door is hinged at the top it is termed a hatch, and a car with a rear hatch a hatchback.
+A bottom-opening door is now common on SUVs.